anatawa12/mc-bones/README.md

-# the test project for bone supported model renderer
+# MC-bones

+The project to support bone

 ## features
 - bone support